-The company is currently implementing ISO 14044 (Life Cycle Assessment) to ensure the increased awareness of the importance of environmental protection and the possible impacts associated with our products.
+In March 2019 the company successfully implemented ISO 14044 (Life Cycle Assessment) and Eco-Efficiency Assessment for needle-punch bitumen backed tiles to ensure the increased awareness of the importance of environmental protection and the possible impacts associated with our products.
 This addresses the environmental aspects and potential environmental impacts (the use of resources and the environmental consequences of release) throughout the product's life cycle from raw material through production, use, end-of-life treatment, recycling and final disposal.
 LCA will assist in the selection of relevant indicators of environmental performance, including measurement techniques and marketing - implementing an ecolabelling scheme or producing an environmental product declaration.